Myth: Bed Rest Is Usually the Best Cure for Pain

 Of course, some people with chronic pain don't like this idea.
 They feel that accepting a psychological connection to pain implies that they're making it up, that their pain is "all in their heads."
 But that's not the case at all.

 Depression and anxiety disorders are real medical conditions.
 Studies have also shown a clear connection between emotional trauma and pain disorders.
-Brain imaging studies have actually found that physical and psychological pain activates some identical areas in the brain, says Seddon R. Savage, MD, incoming president of the American Pain Society.
+Brain imaging studies have actually found that physical and psychological pain activates some identical areas in the brain, says Seddon R. Savage, MD, past president of the American Pain Society.
 Acknowledging that chronic pain and depression are connected in no way diminishes what you're feeling.

 Also, some antidepressants have been shown to help manage certain types of chronic pain.
 Your doctor might suggest an antidepressant for your chronic pain, even if you are not depressed.